 This type of surety bond not only protects clients and covers financial losses, but also adds trustworthiness and credibility to a residential care facility.
 Posting a residential care facility bond means it is a committed, reputable institution that can provide quality care to its clients.

 How Much Does a Residential Care Facility Bond Cost?

-The California Health and Safety Code Chapter 3, Article 6, Section 1560, requires that residential care facilities who handle or will handle financial resources of CCFs must be bonded for not less than $1,000.00.
+The California Health and Safety Code Chapter 3, Article 6, Section 1560, requires that residential care facilities that handle or will handle the financial resources of CCFs must be bonded for no less than $1,000.00.